naninovel/docs/docs/guide/state-management.md

 A more advanced example of using custom state with a list of custom structs to save-load game state of an inventory UI can be found in the [inventory example project on GitHub](https://github.com/Naninovel/Inventory).
 Specifically, de-/serialization of the custom state is implemented in [InventoryUI.cs](https://github.com/Naninovel/Inventory/blob/master/Assets/NaninovelInventory/Runtime/UI/InventoryUI.cs#L246) custom UI.
 :::

 It's also possible to access global and settings state of the engine to store custom data with them.
-Unlike game state, which is specific to game sessions and requires subscribing to save/load events, global and settings state objects are singletons and can be directly accessed via properties of the state manager.
+Unlike game state, which is specific to game sessions and require subscribing to save/load events, global and settings state objects are singletons and can be directly accessed via properties of the state manager.

 ```csharp
 [System.Serializable]